Changing or leaving your course

 If you decide during the first few weeks of the course that you want to leave, you may be able to transfer straight to another course relatively easily provided there are places remaining and the tutor is prepared to accept you.

-Financial implications of changing course
+Financial implications of changing your course

-Changing course can affect your funding entitlements, so speak to student services at your university about any financial implications.
-They'll also be able to advise you about how the transfer will affect any bursary or scholarship you've received from your institution.
+Changing course could affect your funding entitlements, so speak to student services at your university about any financial implications.
+They'll also be able to advise you about how the transfer onto a different course will affect any bursary or scholarship you've received from your institution.
 Notify your student finance body and any other funding bodies of your plans and find out from them what level of funding you'll be entitled to.
 Depending on when you change your course, for example if you start again in a new academic year, you may end up with less money and have to pay some of your own fees.

 International students may be able to change to another university but must usually apply for permission from the Home Office first.
 See the UKCISA (UK Council for International Student Affairs) website for details.

 Think about any impact your course change may have on your future career plans.
 Will it still help you progress your career ideas, interests and goals or is it more of a general course?
 Speak to a careers adviser for advice about the short, medium and long-term career options with your chosen course.

 You may not want to change or leave your course, but just need to take some time out from study.
 This could be for a number of reasons: